R-Arun11/vlsi-projects/RTL - GDSII Flow for a MAC Unit/README.md

 This pipelined MAC architecture is well-suited for DSP applications requiring repeated high-speed multiply-accumulate operations.

-The complete flow is available in a Google Colab Notebook for free and can be run in any browser in Librelane's Github Repository ([Librelane](https://github.com/librelane/librelane)).
+The complete flow is available in a Google Colab Notebook for free and can be run in any browser in Librelane's GitHub Repository ([Librelane](https://github.com/librelane/librelane)).

 ---